YanXiong-UCAS/YanXiong-UCAS.github.io/README.md

 2. **Intelligent Integrated System for In-orbit Simulation of Ultra-large Aperture Space Telescope Based on Deep Reinforcement Learning**

-   Major Project of Scientic and Technical Supporting Programs of CIOMP
+   Major Project of Scientific and Technical Supporting Programs of CIOMP

    September 2017 - current